 - Click Save Changes.

-Posts currently in the Uncategorized category will be automatically moved to the new default category.
+- All posts formerly in the Uncategorized category will have that category removed, leaving them in the new default category.

 How to Rename a Category